whitehorse0/movies-with-express/README.md

 ### Folders

 - `controllers` - Contains all the application controller
-- `routes` - Contains all the route api
+- `routes` - Contains all the the route definitions for our API
 - `service` - Contains API service third part, which we are currently using it https://omdbapi.com/

 Run the project development server